Home Search Gallery How-To Books Links Workshops About Contact

 Professional Cameras

 Professional cameras must have utility.
 They have to be easy to use and provide instant access to all adjustments.
 Today that means a professional camera must provide direct access at least to each of exposure mode, shutter speed, aperture, ISO, white balance and quality settings.
-Direct access means access via a single-function button for each adjustment.
+Direct access means access via a dedicated single-function button for each adjustment.
 Access only by menu or by multi-function button doesn't count.

 Native Flash sync speed has to be at least 1/250, ideally 1/500 or 1/1,000.
 Slow sync speeds make it difficult to get enough flash range, and make it impossible to stop action.
 Trick modes like Nikon's FP mode don't count.
 See my Flash sync page for details.

 Oddly, professional cameras are more often owned by professionals like physicians, CPAs, engineers and lawyers than they are by photographers.
 Professional photographers don't spend money if they don't have to - it's a business.
-Photography is not a profession, although most photographers behave professionally.
+Photography is not a profession, although many photographers behave professionally.

 It's easy to separate the pro cameras from the glittery toys.
 If it has a slower sync than 1/250 or if you have to spin a knob or go through a menu to get to an ISO or WB setting, you have an amateur camera.